Driver Facing Cameras: Are They Really Necessary?

 How many fleet owners, supervisors, and trucking company executives would be comfortable with a camera monitoring everything they do in their office?
 Not so many if you do the count, but why do it for truck drivers?
 Because life-threatening accidents do not happen in the office but on the road.
 Drivers who operate trucks with driver-facing cameras are unlikely to be involved in distracted driving behavior such as texting or eating at the wheel.
 That is because people tend to behave differently while the camera is on—even the common bad habits like picking up a dropped item on the floorboard while driving is scrutinized.
 Perhaps the most common misconception about driving-facing cameras is that they are always on watch whether the driver is on or off duty.

 On the contrary, the cameras only monitor the driver when he/she is on duty.
 Whenever you are on break and not driving, the inside camera has no business monitoring your movements.
 Most trucking companies have made that clear.

-Apart from the old timer truckers who are shy on the camera, the new generation of truck drivers seems to embrace the idea.
-If you are doing everything by the book, why worry when there is a driver facing camera in your truck?
-Plus if there is a false report against you, there is a camera to prove your innocence.
-At the end of the day, it is you who will weigh the options and decide whether or not to work for a company with driver facing cameras.
+Apart from the old-timer truckers who are shy on camera, the new generation of truck drivers seems to embrace the idea.
+If you are doing everything by the book, why worry when a driver-facing camera is in your truck?
+Plus, if there is a false report against you, there is a camera to prove your innocence.
+It is you who will weigh the options and decide whether or not to work for a company with driver-facing cameras.